NesrstovaV/PLS-PBs/README.md

 # PLS-based-Principal-Balances
-The method to construct principal balances based on PLS is introduced in the paper "Nesrstová, V., Wilms, I., Palarea-Albaladejo, J., Filzmoser, P., Martín-Fernández, J.A., Friedecký, D., & Hron, K. (2023).
-Principal Balances of Compositional Data for Regression and Classification using Partial Least Squares.", which is currently (November 2023) being accepted in the Journal of Chemometrics.
+The method to construct principal balances based on PLS is introduced in the paper "Nesrstová, V, Wilms, I, Palarea-Albaladejo, J, et al. Principal balances of compositional data for regression and classification using partial least squares.
+Journal of Chemometrics.
+2023; 37(12):e3518."

 ## Requirements
 Calculations were performed in following software, using the listed libraries: